tombennet/bitcoin-serverless-donations/ADDRESS_POOL_README.md

 ## How It Works

-1. **XPUB Derivation**: Addresses are derived from a Bitcoin XPUB using proper BIP44/49/84/86 standards.
+1. **XPUB Derivation**: Addresses are derived from a Bitcoin XPUB using [Swan's XPUB tool](https://github.com/swan-bitcoin/xpub-tool).
 This is deterministic - the same XPUB always generates the same addresses in the same order.
 2. **Address Pool**: Maintains a pool of 5 addresses at any time
 3. **10-Minute Rotation**: Every 10 minutes, the system:
    - Rotates to the next address in the pool (deterministic rotation)